wp-plugins/thesis-openhook/readme.txt

 = I upgraded from OpenHook 2.x.x; where did all of my customizations go? =

 OpenHook 3 does not automatically import pre-existing customizations.
 You will need to visit the OpenHook settings page accessible at Settings -> OpenHook; once there, you can use the "Upgrade from OpenHook 2" button to import your pre-existing customizations to the new schema.
+You'll then need to activate the Thesis & WordPress action groups as needed from the same settings page.

 = I don't use Thesis; can I still use this plugin? =